 Attractive Property and Poles :When a magnet is dipped into iron fillings it is found that the concentration of iron filings, i.e., attracting power of the magnet is maximum at two points near the ends and minimum at the center.
 The places in a magnet where its attracting power is maximum are called poles while the place of minimum attracting power is called the neutral region.

-(a) There can be magnets with no poles, e.g., a magnetised ring called toroid or solenoid of infinite length has properties of a magnet but no poles.
+Consequent-poles and No-pole: Monopoles do not exist in a magnet but there are two poles of equal strength and opposite nature :(a) There can be magnets with no poles, e.g., a magnetized ring called toroid or solenoid of infinite length has properties of a magnet but no poles.

 (b) There can be magnets with two similar poles (or with three poles), e.g., due to faulty magnetization of a bar, temporarily identical poles at the two ends with an opposite pole of double strength at the center of the bar (called consequent pole) are developed.

 Repulsion is a Sure Test of Polarity: A pole of a magnet attracts the opposite pole while repels a similar pole.
 A sure test of polarity is repulsion and not attraction, as attraction can take place between opposite poles or a pole and a piece of an unmagnetized magnetic material due to the ‘induction effect’.